Immersion Trips FAQ

 Program providers and host organizations globally consider travel advisory levels issued by the U.S. Department of State, the Centers for Disease Control, the World Health Organization, and other information from trusted sources as they make decisions about whether their programs will run.
 Students will be required to acknowledge and accept the risks and responsibilities associated with participating in an Immersion Project by signing an Agreement and Release document prior to participating.

-How do I register for an Immersion Project?
+How do I apply for an Immersion Project?

-Complete the online Registration Form by the date listed on the Dates and Deadlines sections of this website.
-Upon submission of your Registration Form, CPS will follow-up with your registration status.
-If the project is not full, CPS will email applicants a link with payment information and hold your spot.
+Complete the online Application by the date listed on the Dates and Deadlines sections of this website.
+Upon submission of your Application Form, CPS will follow-up with your application status.
+Once accepted into the project, CPS will email applicants a link with payment information and hold your spot.
 Payment must be made within 48 hours of receipt to confirm a spot on the Project.
-Registration is first come, first served, and projects fill up quickly.
-Participants registering for projects are entering into a contractual agreement with the Center for Public Service.
+Participants applying for projects are entering into a contractual agreement with the Center for Public Service.
 Each participant is responsible for paying the project fees or any expenses incurred on their behalf should they decide to withdraw.
 CPS has the right to remove any individual from the project for failure to meet the expectations stated in all materials/correspondence and mentioned on this website from the Center for Public Service.

 How much does it cost?
 What does the cost of the trip cover?